 Channel Your Dog’s Sense of Scent

+You can also channel your dog’s nose into fun activities for both you and your pet.
 AKC Scent Work is a sport that mimics the task of working detection dogs to locate a scent and communicate to the handler that the scent has been found.
-Scent Work takes this amazing working relationship and turns it into a fun game that any dog can play.
 Any dog — mixed breed or purebred — is welcome to participate.